GenomicsAotearoa/introduction-to-shell/docs/Supplementary/1-supplementary.md

----
-title: File manipulation
+# 1. Supplementary - File manipulation
----

 ## File manipulation and more practice with pipes